-The method can detect cover timing channels by
+The method can detect covert timing channels by:

 Penn researchers have built a time deterministic replay prototype called Sanity.
 It reproduces timing to within 2% on commodity hardware.
 It can be used to detect a variety of existing and novel covert timing channels with perfect accuracy.